Skip to main content

 Defense Strategies Your Richmond Fraud Defense Attorney Might Use

-There are several ways to fight fraud charges in Virginia.
-Your Richmond fraud lawyer will typically follow multiple defense strategies, depending on the circumstances surrounding your case.
+Your Richmond fraud lawyer will consider multiple defense strategies, depending upon the circumstances surrounding your case.
+Some of the most common include:

 If you are facing criminal charges for the first time, you probably have lots of questions.
 Here are answers to the questions that Cody Villalon most commonly receives.